lmondada/dphil-thesis/content/02_quantum/04_need_help.md

 integrate the learnings from decades of classical programming language research into quantum computing.

-There have been several trailblazing initiatives to create quantum programming languages, such as QCL @Oemer2000, Q# @Qsharp and Silq @Bichsel2020.
-Admittedly, their impact and adoption in the quantum ecosystem have so far remained limited, overshadowed by the popularity of python-based APIs for quantum circuit-based representations, as offered by Qiskit @JavadiAbhari2024, Pennylane @Bergholm2022 and Cirq @CirqDevelopers2024.
+There have been several trailblazing initiatives to formalise quantum programming and create dedicated languages, such as QCL @Oemer2000, Quipper
+@Green2013 @Rios2018 @Fu2023, Q# @Qsharp and Silq @Bichsel2020.
+Their adoption
+in the quantum ecosystem have so far remained limited, overshadowed by the popularity of python-based APIs for quantum circuit-based representations, as offered by Qiskit @JavadiAbhari2024, Pennylane @Bergholm2022 and Cirq
+@CirqDevelopers2024.
 There is, as a result, a justified dose of scepticism in the quantum community on how well the ideas from classical programming really translate to quantum.

 It is thus all the more notable that we are seeing a new generation of quantum programming tooling being developed @Koch2024 @Ittah_2024 @Cudaq, driven by the